anuket-project/anuket-specifications/doc/ref_cert/README.md

 [an S3 compatible storage service](http://artifacts.opnfv.org/).

-The CNTT verification, validation, and conformance processes leverage existing OPNFV testing knowledge (projects) and experience (history) by leveraging the overall toolchain design already in-place.
+The CNTT verification, validation, and conformance processes leverage existing OPNFV testing knowledge (projects) and experience (history) by utilising the overall toolchain design already in-place.
 The RC toolchain only requires for the local deployment of the components instead of leveraging the common OPNFV centralized services.
 However, the interfaces remain unchanged